alvesvm/scam_detective/README.md

 * [RDKit](https://www.rdkit.org/docs/Install.html)
 * [scikit-learn](http://scikit-learn.org/)

+## More information
+For more information, please refer to our paper:
+SCAM Detective: Accurate Predictorion of Small, Colloidally-Aggregating Molecules. _In progress_, **2020**.

 # Acknowledgements

 SCAM Detective is sponsored by the [UNC Eshelman School of Pharmacy](https://pharmacy.unc.edu/) of the [University of North Carolina at Chapel Hill](https://www.unc.edu/).